-The Group's operations are not regulated by licenses or impositions.
+The Group's operations comply with local and national regulations.
 Waste from production facilities is not considered harmful to the environment.
-Most of the waste from production is recycled and used in the production of biofuels.
+Most of the production waste is recycled or recovered for energy use in the production process, and the group has a concession for this, granted by local authorities.